dglaeser/gridformat/paper/paper.md

 ```

 With these traits defined, `MyGrid` can now be written out into file formats that are designed for image grids.
-The following listing shows a `main` function
+The following listing illustrates how to achieve this with the `GridFormat` API.

 ```cpp
 int main() {